teddyjfpender/starknet-kms/packages/mental-poker/PROGRESS.md

 - [x] **Build Validation**: Full TypeScript compilation with strict checking
 - [x] **Proof Verification**: All cryptographic proofs working correctly

-## Current Status: Post-Audit Improvements Complete ✅
+## Current Status: Post-Audit - Critical Issues Remain ⚠️

-The TypeScript implementation has been significantly enhanced following a comprehensive security audit.
-All critical issues have been addressed while maintaining full 1:1 Rust API compatibility.
+**IMPORTANT**: While some improvements have been made following the security audit, the critical shuffle proof vulnerability remains largely unresolved.
+The implementation should be considered experimental.

 ## Implementation Status